 - change the network profile to Private, which makes your PC discoverable for printer and file sharing purposes when you set them up.

-Go to PC Settings then Update and Security and click the Check for Updates button.
+Go to PC Settings (Win+i), then Update and Security (in Windows 10) or Windows Update ( in Windows 11), then click the Check for Updates button.
 While the PC is searching for updates click on Delivery Optimization and choose your update options.
 Unless you are sure you can get updates from other PCs you should leave this OFF.

 Back on the Windows Update page you can check Active Hours and Advanced Settings and make changes that seem proper.
 If any change causes problems you can always change it back quite easily.